Domundi TV: Background

 Domundi began its activities in 2016 as a collective of content creators focused on travel and digital entertainment, publishing vlogs and lifestyle videos on YouTube.
 The original members: known as Mark, Park, Zee, Max, Poppy, and Joss, formed the core of the group.

-Starting in 2020, the company shifted its focus to television production, particularly in the Boys' Love (BL) genre.
+Starting in 2020, the company shifted its focus to television production, particularly in the boys' love (BL) genre.
 Its first series in this format was Why R U?, starring Zee Pruk, Saint Suppapong, Tommy Sittichok, and Jimmy Karn.
 The series aired on Line TV and One 31, and was later made available internationally via Viki.

-In 2022, Domundi released its second BL series, Cutie Pie, starring Zee Pruk and Nunew Chawarin, with Max Kornthas and Nat Natasit in supporting roles.
+In 2022, Domundi released its second BL series, Cutie Pie, starring Zee Pruk and NuNew Chawarin, along with Max Kornthas and Nat Natasit.
 The series aired on Workpoint TV and made available for international streaming on Viki.
-In 2023, the series was followed by a spin-off titled Naughty Babe, featuring Max Kornthas and Nat Natasit as the lead couple.
+The series was followed by a spin-off titled Naughty Babe (2023), featuring Max Kornthas and Nat Natasit as the lead couple.

-On November 17, 2023, Domundi launched its first reality show, DMD Friendship: The Reality, which aired weekly until January 28, 2024, totaling six episodes.
-The format featured cast members from the company competing to form fixed couples (or "ships") for future productions.
-The winning pair, actors Keng Harit and Namping Napatsakorn, were cast in their first BL series as a couple in Khemjira, which premiered in 2025.
-Another pair from the same season, Thomas Teetut and Kong Kongpob, were also selected to lead a series, which debuted earlier in 2024 under the title Your Sky.
+On 17 November 2023, Domundi launched its reality show, DMD Friendship the Reality, which aired weekly for six episodes.
+The format allowed cast members from the company to get to know each other, while competing in different activities, such as modelling, singing and acting.
+The members were paired together to test their compatibility in order to form fixed couples (or "ships") for future productions.
+Due to a tie score, two couples were awarded the Best Partner Award and both pairs were given the opportunity to star in the lead roles of their own series.
+The first couple was Keng Harit and Namping Napatsakorn, who were cast in their first BL series Khemjira (2025).
+The other pair was Thomas Teetut and Kong Kongpob, who went on to star in the series Your Sky (2024).

-A second season of the reality show, titled DMD Friendship: The Reality | It Takes Two, aired from October 6 to November 10, 2024, on YouTube and One31.
-The winning couple from this edition, Por Suppakarn and TeeTee Wanpichit, are set to star in the upcoming series Duang With You.
-Additional couples formed during the season, Net and JJ, Auau and Save, Jimmy and Ohm, and Tle and Firstone, were also confirmed as leads in future BL series produced by the company.
+The second season of the reality show, DMD Friendship the Reality, It Takes Two, aired from 6 October to 10 November 2024 on YouTube and One 31.
+The winning couple from this edition, TeeTee Wanpichit and Por Suppakarn, went on to star in Duang with You (2026).
+Additional couples formed during the season, Net and JJ, Auau and Save, Jimmy and Ohm, and Tle and FirstOne were also confirmed as leads in future BL series produced by the company.

-On June 11, 2025, Domundi officially announced the formation of a six-member boy group named DEXX.
-The lineup includes James Supamongkol Wongwisut, Tutor Korapat, Yim Parinyakorn, Auau Thanaphum Sestasittikul, Por Suppakarn Jirachotikul, and TeeTee Wanpichit Nimitparkpoom.
-The group made its debut on June 24, 2025, with the release of their first single, "Clang Clang".
+On 11 June 2025, Domundi officially announced the formation of DEXX, a six-member boy group consisting of Jamessu Supamongkon, Tutor Koraphat, Yim Prarinyakorn, Auau Thanaphum, Por Suppakarn, and TeeTee Wanpichit.
+The group made its debut on 24 June 2025, with the release of their first single, "Clang Clang".